Ashmit111/RAG/README.md

 ## 🎯 Usage

 1. Ask a question related to the document.
-2. Get AI will responses with references to the exact section in the PDF.
+2. AI will responses with references to the exact section in the PDF.

 ## 🖼 Screenshots&#x20;
 This was the actual tabular data in the Governments circulars :